uriahpissalidis/leetcode_medium/README.md

 2482.
 Difference Between Ones and Zeros in Row and Column, done <br>
 2483.
 Minimum Penalty for a Shop, done <br>
 238. Product of Array Except Self, done <br>
+1657.
+Determine if Two Strings Are Close, done <br>